Barren Land

 Barren Land (Tierra de nadie) is a 2025 thriller film directed by Albert Pintó from a screenplay by Fernando Navarro starring Luis Zahera, Karra Elejalde, and Jesús Carroza.

 Plot

 Set against the backdrop of the illegal drug trade in the province of Cádiz, the plot examines the tested friendship between Guardia Civil agent Mateo "El Gallego", resourceful bailiff Benito "El Yeye", and fisherman-turned-drug dealer Juan "El Antxale".

 Production

 The screenplay was written by Fernando Navarro from an original idea by producer Álvaro Ariza.
 The film is a Spanish-Mexican co-production by Esto también pasará, Glow, En tierra de nadie Films AIE and SDB Films, and it had the participation of Amazon Prime Video, RTVE, Canal Sur, Mogambo and Crea SGR, and the backing from ICAA.
 Filming began on 18 April 2024.
-The film was shot in the province of Cádiz (Cádiz, San Fernando, and Jerez) and the Madrid region (San Sebastián de los Reyes, El Pilar, and Campo Real).
+The film was shot in the province of Cádiz (Cádiz, San Fernando, and Jerez de la Frontera) and the Madrid region (San Sebastián de los Reyes, El Pilar, and Campo Real).